-Being intentionally eco-wise is about celebrating the creativity of creation, being good stewards with what we're given, and passing on those values to the next generation.
+Being eco-wise is about celebrating creation, being good stewards with what we’re given, and passing on those values to the next generation.

 The thing I love most about practicing good green green habits?
-Nine times out of ten, they're also the more frugal option.
-Being environmentally-friendly is just good economics—in our home and budget, and with the earth.
+Nine times out of ten, they’re also the more frugal option.
+Being environmentally-friendly is also good economics—in our home and budget, and with the earth.

-There are tons of little things we can do in our homes to play a small part in reducing landfill waste, cleaning the air, and preserving the natural landscape.
+There are lots of little things we can do in our homes to play our small part in reducing landfill waste, cleaning the air, and preserving the natural landscape.
 But we double our efforts when we get our kids involved, helping them understand the why to our what.